MGMT100 Introduction to Business

 - apply a framework of business terminology to better understand global business;

-- demonstrate appropriate library research, analytical, and communications skills in the field of business; and
+- demonstrate appropriate library research, analytical, and communications skills in the field of business;

-Planned Sequence of Topics and/or Learning Activities:
+Planned Sequence of Topics and/or Learning Activities

 - nature of business and the profit motive

-- prevalent world economic systems of socialism, capitalism and communism
+- prevalent world economic systems of socialism, capitalism, and communism

 - government-business relationship and its effect on society in the U.S.